rkudeshi/rkudeshi.github.io/_posts/2015-12-19-award-show-timelines.md

 ---
-title: ORIGMD How the Grammys early cutoff hurt Drake & Adele and comparing it to other award show timelines
+title: How the Grammys early cutoff hurt Drake & Adele and comparing it to other award show timelines
 date: 2015-12-19
 old-slug: award-show-timelines
 layout: post